myDevicesIoT/cayenne-docs/docs/CAYENNEAPI.md

 ##### Logging in after account creation

 The Tank Monitoring sample app automatically logs a user into their account after having just created the user's account.
+After being logged in, the user remains logged in until they log out of the app.
 This is a common user experience given that the user has already supplied their account credentials to the app.
 Let's build upon the [Create account](#cayenne-api-using-the-api-example-walkthrough-creating-an-account) example done earlier and see how the Cayenne API can be used to automatically log the user in.

 ```
 Dev to provide example code that builds upon the previous 'Create Account' example and logs the user into their account.